-I made it past the eight month mark*, and I thought I’d share some of the things that have been helping, so far.
-I know it’s just a handful of months, but keeping track this way helps me celebrate the wins and keep going.
+I made it past the 17 month mark*, and I thought I’d share some of the things that have been helping, so far.
+I know I’m still pretty new at this and others out there have more to say, but keeping track this way helps me celebrate the wins and keep going.

 (*Note: I keep updating this as I reach new milestones.)